benjystanton/benjystanton.github.io/src/posts/2022-11-04-visiting-all-the-beaches-in-swansea-and-gower.md

 {%
   include 'partials/image-with-caption.html'
   image:"swansea-bay.jpg"
-  caption:"Swansea Bay, near Sketty Lane" alt-text:"A small dog sniffs near 3 mounds of long grass in the sand.
+  caption:"Swansea Bay, near Sketty Lane." alt-text:"A small dog sniffs near 3 mounds of long grass in the sand.
 Choppy sea in the background.
 Rays of sun and blue sky break through a grey sky."
 %}

+A huge beach that stretches from Swansea city centre to Mumbles.
+A flat, accessible cycling and walking path lines the whole way.

 - Date: 8 March 2022
 - Location: [Swansea Bay on Open Street Map](https://www.openstreetmap.org/#map=17/51.60491/-3.98236)